skypilot-org/skypilot/docs/source/serving/spot-policy.rst

 Using Spot Instances for Serving
 ================================

 SkyServe supports serving models on a mixture of spot and on-demand replicas with two options: :code:`base_ondemand_fallback_replicas` and :code:`dynamic_ondemand_fallback`.
+Currently, SkyServe relies on the user side to retry in the event of spot instance preemptions.

 Base on-demand Fallback